Hospital Bag Checklist for Mum, Baby and Partner

 • Nightdresses.
 You’ll need something comfortable to sleep in during your hospital stay.
 Pack at least one soft, loose nightdress.
 Choose a front-opening one if you plan to breastfeed.

 • Heavy-duty maternity pads.
-Although the hospital may provide some, pack plenty of heavy-duty maternity-pads, just in case.
+Although the hospital may provide some, pack plenty of heavy-duty maternity pads in your hospital bag, just in case.
 It’s normal to bleed a lot after the birth, and maternity pads are softer and more absorbent than standard ones.
-Initially you may need to change pads every one to two hours, but within a few days the flow will start to decrease.
+Initially, you may need to change pads every one to two hours, but within a few days the flow will start to decrease.

 • Underwear.
 Pack several pairs of comfortable underwear that you won’t mind getting messy, and that are large enough for those maternity pads.